nmshd/documentation/_includes/scenarios/integrate/read-attribute-from-peer.md

 There are many situations in which an Identity is interested in an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) or a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) of another Identity, for example:

+- A company must know the age of a customer in order to carry out an age check if they want to purchase alcohol or other age-restricted goods.
+- A company needs the street address of a customer so that it can send them an invoice after the customer has made a purchase from the company.
-- You are interested in the birth date of another Identity so that you can wish this Identity a happy birthday every year.
+- An organization is interested in the birth date of a member so that it can wish them a happy birthday every year.
-- You must know the email address of another Identity in order to be able to send an email to this Identity.
+- A university needs to know the email address of a student in order to be able to send them emails.

-In this guide, we explain how a Connector, hereinafter referred to as the Sender, can read an Attribute of another Connector, the so-called Recipient.
+In this guide, we explain how a Connector, hereinafter referred to as the Sender, can read an [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) of another Connector, the so-called Recipient.
 Since understanding this reading process requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) and how to use them in general, you should take a look at our Request and Response introduction before continuing reading this guide.

 <!--- TODO: Insert Link to "Request and Response introduction" guide --->